TimeTravelersHackedMe/Ultrasound.IO/README.md

 Ultrasound I/O
 ===========
-*I am currently turning this project into two different WordPress plugins, you can follow my progress at megabyte.io*

 This project is a website that bridges the gap between the Arduino (an open-source robotic interface) and a Tektronix oscilloscope (used to monitor sensors with "laboratory" precision).
 It was (and still is) a senior design project that entails building a device that can test pharmaceutical tablets with ultrasound.
 The project utilizes technology from:

 + [BreakoutJS](http://breakoutjs.com/) (Arduino USB-to-websocket client and Javascript library)